Deimante/HashtagStreamDK/README.md

-# Sentiment towards vaccines based on tweets
+# Spark Structured Streaming - save and summarize a stream of tweets on vaccines

 ## Table of contents
 * [General info](#general-info)